18F/hub/_pages/qa/gsa-links.md

 * [Meeting space](http://meet.gsa.gov/) can be used to set up meetings.

 * [On-Line University](https://gsaolu.gsa.gov/) is the hub for all the mandatory trainings for federal employees.
 The trainings consist of presentations with tests at the end of them, for example, IT security and awareness, ethics, telework, travel, and more.
+You cannot get into OLU until you have access to CHRIS, and you can gain your OLU login information by chatting with with the OLU help desk after gaining entrance to CHRIS.